 Resource: Six Sigma Presentation DMAIC Diagrams

-Using the modern graphics set you can effectively define and explain principles of Six Sigma.
-You may also demonstrate how Six Sigma and DMAIC can help your audience in day to day life.
+Using the modern graphics set you can effectively define and explain the principles of Six Sigma.
+You may also demonstrate how Six Sigma and DMAIC can help your audience in day-to-day life.
 This will make a compelling argument for the framework and help solidify its utility.
 You can explain the basics or a detailed plan of action.

 If you find the above examples useful or helpful you can down the